KV Cache Offloading for Context-Intensive Tasks

 \section{Introduction}

-Large Language Models (LLMs) are becoming increasingly adept at handling long-context inputs, enabling applications such as long-document summarization \cite{bai2024longbench, wang2024leave}, large-scale codebase analysis \cite{liu2023repobench, luo2024repoagent}, and agentic workflows.
+Large Language Models (LLMs) are becoming increasingly adept at handling long-context inputs, enabling applications such as long-document summarization \cite{bai2024longbench, wang2024leave}, large-scale codebase analysis \cite{liu2023repobench, luo2024repoagent}, and agentic workflows, and scaling to even longer tasks~\cite{measuring-ai-ability-to-complete-long-tasks}.
 However, processing long contexts remains challenging because the key–value (KV) cache grows linearly with sequence length.
 For sufficiently long sequences, the KV cache can require more memory than the model parameters themselves \citep{hooper2024kvquant}.
-Moreover, as KV cache grows in size, it often becomes the primary bottleneck for LLM inference.
-Since KV cache size scales with sequence length, long-context inference can fit less sequences in accelerator memory, drastically reducing inference throughput~\cite{zhang2023h2o,sheng2023flexgen}.
+Moreover, as the KV cache grows in size, it often becomes the primary bottleneck for LLM inference.
+Since KV cache size scales with sequence length, long-context inference can fit fewer sequences in accelerator memory, drastically reducing inference throughput~\cite{zhang2023h2o,sheng2023flexgen}.

-The two most popular ways to reduce KV cache footprint is quantization\citep{hooper2024kvquant, liu2024kivi, shutova2025cache, ashkboos2024quarot} and cache eviction (or pruning)~\citep{xiao2023efficient, zhang2023h2o, li2024snapkv, tang2024quest}.
+The two most popular ways to reduce KV cache footprint are quantization~\citep{hooper2024kvquant, liu2024kivi, shutova2025cache, ashkboos2024quarot} and cache eviction (or pruning)~\citep{xiao2023efficient, zhang2023h2o, li2024snapkv, tang2024quest}.
 KV quantization has already gained significant popularity among practitioners~\cite{vllm2026kv,trtllm2026quant}.
-In turn, KV eviction is not commonly used in industrial deployments~\cite{li2025snapstream} because pruning KV entries can lead to significant performance drop for some tasks~\cite{chen2025pitfalls,ananthanarayanan2026understanding}.
-For instance, KV eviction struggles with problems that require processing most of input tokens: sorting a document collection, translating a book verbatim or refactoring a codebase.
+In turn, KV eviction is not commonly used in industrial deployments~\cite{li2025snapstream}, largely because pruning KV entries can lead to significant performance drops for some tasks~\cite{chen2025pitfalls,ananthanarayanan2026understanding}.
+For instance, KV eviction struggles with problems that require processing most of the input tokens: sorting a document collection, translating a book verbatim or refactoring a codebase.